soheldatta17/amazon-prime-clone/README.md

-##Please fork this repository in order to use it.
+# Please fork this repository to use it.